stefanreuther/agave-tequilana/PLAYER.md

 + `ClansRequired` (integer, default: 0)

   Minimum number of colonist clans required to build a cactus.

++ `CactusLimit` (integer, default: 0)

+  Maximum number of cactuses each player can build.
+Stumps count against that limit even if the player who built them does not currently control them.

+  The default value 0 (can also be spelled `No`) means the number of cactuses is not limited.

 + `CostAdditive` (integer, default: 0), `CostMultiplier` (integer,